ferrous-systems/rust-exercises/exercise-book/src/green-yellow-game.md

 ### Parsing Strings into Integers

 Strings have a `parse()` method, which returns a `Result`, because of course the user may not have typed in a proper digit.
 The `parse()` function works out what you are trying to create based on context - so if you want a `u8`, try `let x: u8 = my_str.parse().unwrap()`.
 Or you can say `let x = my_str.parse::<u8>().unwrap()`.
-Of course, try and do something better than unwrap!
+Of course, try to do something better than unwrap!

 ## Step-by-Step-Solution

-In general, we also recommend to use the Rust documentation to figure out things you are missing to familiarize yourself with it.
-If you ever feel completely stuck or that you haven’t understood something, please hail the trainers quickly.
+We also recommend using the official Rust documentation to figure out unfamiliar concepts.
+If you ever feel completely stuck, or if you haven’t understood something specific, please hail the trainers quickly.

 ### Step 1: New Project